IBM/kube101/workshop/Lab2/README.md

-# Lab 2: Scale and Update Deployments
+# Lab 2: Scale and update deployments on Kubernetes

-In this lab, you'll learn how to update the number of instances a deployment has and how to safely roll out an update of your application on Kubernetes.
+In this lab, you learn how to update the number of instances that a deployment has and how to safely roll out an update of your application on Kubernetes.

-For this lab, you need a running deployment of the `guestbook` application from the previous lab.
-If you deleted it, recreate it using:
+For this lab, you need a running deployment of the `guestbook` application from the [previous lab](https://github.com/IBM/kube101/tree/master/workshop/Lab1).
+If you deleted it, you can recreate it by using:

 ```console
 $ kubectl run guestbook --image=ibmcom/guestbook:v1
 ```

-# 1. Scale apps with replicas
+## 1. Scale apps with replicas

 A *replica* is a copy of a pod that contains a running service.
-By having multiple replicas of a pod, you can ensure your deployment has the available resources to handle increasing load on your application.
+By having multiple replicas of a pod, you can ensure your deployment has the available resources to handle an increasing load on your application.

 1. `kubectl` provides a `scale` subcommand to change the size of an existing deployment.
 Let's increase our capacity from a single running instance of